xyrncl/Client-Disputes-Analysis-Yellevate/README.md

 v.
 The country with the highest losses from lost disputes is France amounting to $526,264.00 out of the total loss amounting to $690,167.00.
 ![Alt_text](https://github.com/xyrncl/Client-Disputes-Analysis-Yellevate/blob/main/Findings%20Yellevate/F-5.jpg)

+**Recommendations**

+i.
+Conduct a thorough review of contracts, focusing on Terms and Conditions, Client Obligations, Services, Fees, and Payment terms, identifying and addressing any discrepancies or weaknesses.
+ii.
+Consider revising contracts to clearly define time boundaries for invoice scheduling and dispute resolution, specifying Yellevate's desired time allocation.
+iii.
+Adjust the scheduling of invoices and dispute resolution processes as needed for efficiency.
+iv.
+Introduce a policy allowing Yellevate to suspend services if clients fail to make payments on time, even before completion, to prevent future financial losses.
+v.
+Implement periodic payments, possibly on a monthly basis, ensuring services continue only if each payment is fulfilled.
+vi.
+Analyze the nature of businesses Yellevate serves to identify specific areas causing disputes, enabling targeted improvement efforts, enhancing customer satisfaction, and maintaining revenue.